raspberrypilearning/raspberry-pi-connect/en/step_1.md

 --- /task ---

 ## Link your Raspberry Pi to your Raspberry Pi ID
-Once your Raspberry Pi has rebooted, you will see a new icon on the desktop for Raspberry Pi connect.
+Once your Raspberry Pi has rebooted, you will see a new icon on the desktop for Raspberry Pi Connect.

 --- task ---
 Click on the icon and select "Sign in".

 ![Sign in to Raspberry Pi connect](images/sign_in.png)

-You will be redirected to a web page where you can sign in with your Raspberry Pi ID.
+You will be redirected to a webpage where you can sign in with your Raspberry Pi ID.

 --- /task ---